envi/olesia-khomchyn.github.io/docs/Custom_Options.md

  - **```includeInactiveVendorFacilities```**–gets all inactive vendor facilities and works with the following endpoint:
-    - Inventory Vendors changed from a specified date
+    - Inventory Vendors changed from the specified date
     - Vendor(s) within the Facility

 ``` json title="Example"